ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 Performs byte reinterpretation of ‘x’ as ‘t’ data type.

 Following reinterpretations are allowed:
 1. Any type that has fixed size and value of that type can be represented continuously into FixedString.
-Null bytes are dropped from the end.
-For example, a UInt32 type value of 255 is a string that is one byte long.
 2. Any type that if value of that type can be represented continuously into String.
 Null bytes are dropped from the end.
 For example, a UInt32 type value of 255 is a string that is one byte long.
-3. Types that can be interpreted as numeric (Integers, Float, Date, DateTime, UUID) into FixedString, String, and types that can be interpreted as numeric (Integers, Float, Date, DateTime, UUID).
+3. FixedString, String, types that can be interpreted as numeric (Integers, Float, Date, DateTime, UUID) into types that can be interpreted as numeric (Integers, Float, Date, DateTime, UUID) into FixedString,

 ``` sql
 SELECT reinterpretAs(toInt8(-1), 'UInt8') as int_to_uint,